Landing Page Optimization & Testing: Q&A with Clay Collins of LeadPages

 Caveat: Becoming an optimization pro doesn’t happen overnight.
 And plenty of small business marketers and entrepreneurs need a helping hand to get started.

-In advance of our July 15th optimization webinar with LeadPages, we asked Clay about his company’s origin story, takeaway lessons from thousands of landing pages, and his tips for better lead generation.
+We asked Clay about his company’s origin story, takeaway lessons from thousands of landing pages, and his tips for better lead generation.

 What does LeadPages do and who is it for?

 LeadPages is a lead capture and lead generation platform that allows businesses to quickly create lead capture pages, lead capture boxes, landing pages, and automation links.

 We’ve noticed that, on most websites, about 5% of web pages tend to generate about 95% of the revenue.
 For example, you might have a blog with 1,000 pages, but it’s the opt-in page and the sales page that generate the bulk of the results.
 LeadPages is all about making it ridiculously easy to create those pages based on templates that are optimized for conversion.

 As a marketing blogger, I used to spend hours writing epically long blog posts twice a week.
 The posts were good, but took up an immense amount of time.

 Then I discovered Gary Vaynerchuk and Wine Library TV.
 Gary was leveraging 10+ years of wine experience into quick videos that took less time to create than the blog posts I’d been writing.
 I decided to change gears.

 I had a graphic designer create landing page templates based on the best work my consultancy had created for clients.
 Then, instead of long posts, I’d use a screencast video post where I talked about how (and why) the landing page template worked.
 People could download the template for free.

 That’s when things got interesting.
 In the comments section, I started seeing the same questions over and over:

 - How do I integrate this template with WordPress?